mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ![Mainform](https://github.com/mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/blob/main/Mainform.png).

-Add a refresh button and 3 more tabs next to the Title tab to use it later, then add 4 more columns to the datagridview to show the data of the library.
+Add a refresh button and 3 more tabs next to the Title tab to use later, then add 4 more columns to the datagridview to show the data of the library.
-Also dont forget to change the colors of the forms & the buttons to what ever that suits your taste.
+Also, don't forget to change the colors of the forms & the buttons to whatever suits your taste.

 It should look like this ![Afterformwork](https://github.com/mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/blob/main/Afterformwork.png).

 ### Database connection
-In order to connect to SQL server in c# we will be ```c# using System.Data.SqlClient;
+In order to connect to SQL server in c#, we will be ```c# using System.Data.SqlClient;
                                          ```
 The following code snippet will connect your computer to the database, but note that you need to put your own computer name instead of (HP-PAVILION).